aeonSolutions/PCB-Prototyping-Catalogue/Smart DAQ/README.md

 =====================================================================================

 ## 12- [AeonLabs-LDAD-ATOM-For-I2C-Sensors](https://github.com/aeonSolutions/AeonLabs-LDAD-ATOM-For-I2C-Sensors)
-This repo contains the KiCad files for the LDAD ATOM features 1 I2C sensor connection, has WIFI and BLE connectivity, externanlly powerted 3.3V to 12V such as a USB plug.
+This repo contains the KiCad files for the LDAD ATOM features 1 I2C (or 1 digital in)  connection, has WIFI and BLE connectivity, externally powered 3.3V to 12V such as a USB plug.
 This PCB was made to Fit a [45x25mm](https://s.click.aliexpress.com/e/_A5Elob) enclosure.
+It can connect 1 digital sensor and up to 8 I2C sensors.

 ![](https://github.com/aeonSolutions/AeonLabs-LDAD-ATOM-For-I2C-Sensors/blob/main/designs/pcb_front.png)